What do you learn in the Greek & Roman Studies program?

 This course presents Greek and Latin roots out of which is built the vocabulary of contemporary medicine and reveals the predictable patterns by which these roots combine.
 Students will learn to define new compounds and phrases by analysis of their parts.

-(Spring 2025 and Summer 2025 – Offered Online)
+(Fall 2025 – Offered In-Person and Online)

 Greek & Roman Studies